DocKDE/website/content/posts/software/youtube/index.md

 When I started out, the first thing I tried was Linux Mint which is something a former Windows user might do as it works in a fairly familiar way.
 I quickly realized that I wanted to dive deeper and do more things than what Mint let me do easily.
-In hindsight that's probably in large part due to me not knowing much about what I was doing but I do remember that I felt constricted and startet distrohopping.
+In hindsight that's probably in large part due to me not knowing much about what I was doing but I do remember that I felt constricted and started distrohopping.

 I went through a few distros and eventually ended up with Arch.
 I know, it's a cliché.
 But the philosophy of Arch resonated with me.
 I had, by that time, become fed up with how bloated Windows had become